dashalary/dashalary/README.md

 # Dasha Lary

 Hi!
-I'm a Full Stack Software Engineer with a background in academic philosophy and performing arts.
+I'm a Full Stack Software Engineer with a background in philosophy and performing arts.
 I am passionate about collaboration, new technologies, lifelong learning, and human connection. 🌱

 ## Technologies